Name of Estonia: Adoption by Estonians

 The endonym maarahvas, literally meaning "land people" or "country folk", was used up until the mid-19th century.
 Its origins are unclear; there is a hypothesis of it originating from the prehistoric period, but no supporting evidence has been found.
 Another proposed explanation relates to its being a medieval loan-translation from German Landvolk.
 Although the name had been used earlier, Johann Voldemar Jannsen played a major role in popularisation of Eesti rahvas "Estonian people" among the Estonians themselves, during the Estonian national awakening.
 The first issue of his newspaper Perno Postimees in 1857 started with "Terre, armas Eesti rahwas!" meaning "Hello, dear Estonian people!".

 In other languages

 Esthonia was a common alternative English spelling.
 In 1922, in response to a letter by Estonian diplomat Oskar Kallas raising the issue, the Royal Geographical Society agreed that the correct spelling was Estonia.
 Formal adoption took place at the government level only in 1926, with the United Kingdom and United States then adopting the spelling Estonia.
 In the same year this spelling was officially endorsed by the Estonian government, alongside Estonie in French, and Estland in German, Danish, Dutch, Norwegian, and Swedish.

-In Finnish Estonia is known as Viro, originating from the historic independent county Virumaa.
-In a similar vein, the corresponding Latvian word Igaunija derives from Ugandi County.
+In the Finnish language the neighbouring country Estonia is known as Viro, a toponym corresponding to the north Estonian region of Virumaa.
+Similarly, the corresponding Latvian language word Igaunija is thought to be related to the late medieval Ugandi County in the neighbouring southeastern region of Estonia.